MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/open-forms-views-dialogs-reports-url.md

  When you use this URL, you must also specify appropriate values for `<Titles>` and `<Descriptions>`, and specify an icon for the table.

 > [!NOTE]
 > If you specify the view using the `/main.aspx` page, the view selector will still be shown.
-If the user changes the view, Model-driven apps remembers the user’s most recent selection and the initial default view displays after they close and re-open their browser.
+If the user changes the view, Model-driven apps remembers the user's most recent selection and the initial default view displays after they close and re-open their browser.

 <a name="BKMK_OpenADialogProcess"></a>